RSPB/mfmodel/README.md

 The procedure involves putting safeguards against clipping (like audio normalisation) and then trimming "silence".
 It can happen that the process will eliminate all the signal; in this case we can either recover the signal or reject it.

 Further audio segmentation and its importance is discussed in [audio_descriptors_and_segmentation.ipynb](https://nbviewer.jupyter.org/github/rspb/mfmodel/blob/master/audio_descriptors_and_segmentation.ipynb) notebook.

+Trimming "silence" reduced the size to: 11.8 GB.
+Gender division is as follows:
+- Male: 78820 recordings, over 87 hours
+- Female: 15066 recordings, over 15 hours

 ## Data analysis
 Data analysis is covered in [data_analysis.ipynb](https://nbviewer.jupyter.org/github/rspb/mfmodel/blob/master/data_analysis.ipynb).